kleo-dev/kleo-dev/README.md

 👨🏻‍💻 A 15 year old Software Engineer with 5 years of experience trying to master everything.

-💡 Passionate about low-level systems, compilers, UI/UX, and making cool tools.
+💡 Passionate about low-level systems, hacking, UI/UX, and making cool tools.

 🔧 Favorite tech: Rust, Linux, TUI apps, and everything in between.